-Reflex has been tested on Scientific Linux 5.3 32bits plus java6 update 18: in principle every recent linux distribution should be compatible, but this can not be guaranteed.
+Reflex has been tested on Scientific Linux 5.5 32bits plus java6 update 26: in principle every recent linux distribution should be compatible, but this can not be guaranteed.

-Workflows may have specific requirements (e.g. python, pyfits, etc.): please refer to the workflow manual for more information.
+Workflows may have specific requirements (e.g. python, pyfits, etc.): please refer to the pipeline manual or to the workflow tutorial for more information.